release-engineering/greenwave/docs/package-specific-policies.rst

 If you want to add some additional policies, you can follow this tutorial.

-We need to write the gating.yaml file.
+We need to write a remote rule file.
 The one for this example will be this one:

 ::